pgaulon/pgaulon.github.io/index.md

     $ vagrant init minicps
     $ vagrant up

 That would be troublesome if each developer has to build its own image before using it.
-The next step is then to host the packaged box on [Vagrant cloud](https://app.vagrantup.com/) so MiniCPS developpers can download it directly as described in a Vagrantfile.
+The next step is then to host the packaged box on [Vagrant cloud](https://app.vagrantup.com/) so MiniCPS developers can download it directly as described in a Vagrantfile.
 So I created an account on Vagrant Cloud, uploaded the ```minicps.box``` [file](https://app.vagrantup.com/pgaulon/boxes/minicps).

 Now the box is based on the latest Ubuntu LTS, packaged with both Mininet and MiniCPS and uploaded to Vagrant Cloud, anyone with: